|

 office buildings are generally categorized as Class A, Class B, or

-Class C, depending on amenities and location, and Class A is the
+Class C, depending on amenities and location.
+Class A, typically

 best.
 Class B buildings are usually in suburban neighborhoods.
 Class

-C buildings are usually older and in low-rent areas.
+C buildings are typically older and in low-rent areas.

 -